HuoYuan/demo-ng/README.md

 # Demo-ng

-A demo front-end architecture with Angular 1.x and Webpack using ES2015.
+A demo front-end architecture with Angular 1.x and ES2015 using Webpack.

 ### Preparation